-5.3.3 Nonconforming Single and Two Family Residential Structures.

-Nonconforming Single and Two Family Dwelling Structures may be changed only upon a determination by the Building Commissioner that such proposed change does not increase the nonconforming nature of said Structure by more than one hundred (100) percent of the Residential Gross Floor Area.
+- The extension of an exterior wall at or along the same nonconforming distance within a required yard. - 5.3.3 Nonconforming Single and Two Family Residential Structures.
+Nonconforming Single and Two Family Dwelling Structures may be changed only upon a Determination by the Building Commissioner that such proposed change does not increase the nonconforming nature of said structure by more than one hundred (100) percent of the Residential Gross Floor Area. - 5.3.4.

-- 5.3.4.
 Eligible Changes.
-The following circumstances shall not be deemed to increase the nonconforming nature of Nonconforming Single and Two Family Dwelling Structures and the Building Commissioner may issue a building permit: - 1.
-The existing Structure is on a conforming Lot but is nonconforming because it encroaches on a setback and the proposed alteration or extension will not change the setback which fails to conform, and the entire structure meets all other requirements of this By-law including but not limited to height and Lot coverage. - 2.
-The existing Structure is nonconforming solely because it is located on a Lot which is nonconforming as to size and/or Lot Frontage as the result of a zoning change, and the existing Structure and proposed alteration or extension meets all other current requirements of the By-law including but not limited to setbacks, height and Lot coverage.

-3. The existing Structure is a residence in a district where residences are permitted, the Structure is situated on a nonconforming Lot or has nonconforming Yards, and the proposed alteration or extension is a reconstruction or repair which does not change the Lot size or Yards which fail to conform.
-For the purposes of this subsection only, the term "reconstruction" shall not include the voluntary demolition of such Structure and its rebuilding.
-See Section 5.5.

-If the Building Commissioner determines that proposed change exceeds one (1) or more of the criteria set forth above, the Zoning Board of Appeals may, by Finding, allow such change where it determines that the proposed modification will not be substantially more detrimental than the existing nonconforming structure to the neighborhood.

-5.4 ABANDONMENT OR NON-USE.
-A nonconforming use or Structure which has been abandoned or not used for a period of two (2) years shall lose its protected status and be subject to all of the provisions of this By-law.

-5.5 RECONSTRUCTION AFTER CATASTROPHE OR DEMOLITION.
-Any nonconforming Structure may be reconstructed after a catastrophe or after voluntary demolition in accordance with the following provisions:
+The following circumstances shall not be deemed to increase the nonconforming nature of Nonconforming Single and Two Family Dwelling Structures and the Building Commissioner may issue a Building Permit: - 1.
+The existing structure is on a conforming lot but is nonconforming because it encroaches on a setback and the proposed alteration or extension will not change the setback which fails to conform, and the entire structure meets all other requirements of this Bylaw including but not limited to height and lot coverage. - 2.
+The existing structure is nonconforming solely because it is located on a lot which is nonconforming as to size and/or lot frontage as the result of a zoning change, and the existing structure and proposed alteration or extension meets all other current requirements of the Bylaw including but not limited to setbacks, height and lot coverage. - 3.
+The existing structure is a residence in a district where residences are permitted, - 4.
+The structure is situated on a nonconforming lot or has nonconforming yards, and the proposed alteration or extension is a reconstruction or repair which does not change the lot size or yards which fail to conform.
+For the purposes of this subsection only, the term "reconstruction" shall not include the voluntary demolition of such structure and its rebuilding.
+See Section 5.5. - 5.
+If the Building Commissioner determines that proposed change exceeds one (1) or more of the criteria set forth above, the Zoning Board of Appeals may, by Finding, allow such change where it determines that the proposed modification will not be substantially more detrimental than the existing nonconforming structure to the neighborhood. - 5.4 ABANDONMENT OR NON-USE.
+A nonconforming use or structure which has been abandoned or not used for a period of two (2) years shall lose its protected status and be subject to all of the provisions of this Bylaw. - 5.5 RECONSTRUCTION AFTER CATASTROPHE OR DEMOLITION.
+Any nonconforming structure may be reconstructed after a catastrophe or after voluntary demolition in accordance with the following provisions: